 ABSSUM: ABSSUM stands for absolute sum of maximum values of response.
-Thus, if x is the response quantity of interest then in which $|x_i|$ max is the absolute maximum value of response in the ith mode of vibration.
+Thus, if x is the response quantity of interest then in which $|\mathbf{x}i|$ max is the absolute maximum value of response in the ith mode of vibration.
 The combination rule gives an upper bound to the computed value of the total response for two reasons: (i) it assumes that the modal peak responses occur at the same time; and (ii) it ignores the algebraic sign of the response.
-The actual time history analysis shows that the peak responses (considering both negative and positive peaks) occur at different times in different modes.
-Also, the total peak response occurs at a time different to those of the modal peaks, Thus, the combination rule provides a conservative estimate of the total peak response, and therefore it is not very commonly used in the seismic design of structures.
+The actual time history analysis shows that the peak responses (considering both negative and positive peaks) occur at different times in different to those of the modal peaks, Thus, the combination rule provides a conservative estimate of the total peak response, and therefore it is not very commonly used in the seismic design of structures.